-- One measure of inflation the FOMC uses is core PCE inflation. - This measure excludes food and energy components and is also often smoothed by looking at the change from one year earlier. - Core PCE inflation from one year earlier is 5.4%, based on the most recent reading. - There have been two other times since 1960 when this measure of inflation has been close to this level. - One was 1974, and the other was 1983.
+- Core personal consumption expenditures (PCE) inflation from one year earlier was 5.4% in February, which is the most recent reading. - There have been two other times since 1960 when this measure of inflation has been close to this level. - One was 1974, and the other was 1983.